 Feel free to bring cute little accessories such as scarves, hats, belts and anything with a fabulous texture.
 Accessories can pull together an outfit and make it look complete.
 Plus, by switching up accessories and layers, you can get multiple looks without having to do complete outfit changes.

 When I think props, my mind flashes through all of the cringe-worthy Pinterest photos I’ve seen of cheesy chalkboards and hobby lobby props brought to shoots.
 But props don’t have to be cheesy!
-Props could be a romantic picnic setup, your dogs (if you have a dog and don't bring it I’ll be pissed), blankets (perfect for Fall and Winter sessions), a campfire, a bouquet, etc. If you have props you want to incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!
+Props could be a romantic picnic setup, your dogs (if you have a dog and don't bring it I’ll be pissed), blankets (perfect for Fall and Winter sessions), a campfire, a bouquet, bottle of champagne, etc. If you have props you want to incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!